ByteProject/Puny-BuildTools/README.md

 **Is there something else to know?**

-Note that two targets don't have their own script.
-The Atari 8-bit disk image is created every time when you build one of the other targets.
-That's because the Puny wrapper program creates the Atari 8-bit image itself.
-And the ZX Spectrum Next has native Z-machine support built-in, so you just put the z3 or z5 file on a SD card and you're able to play it, hence no script for the Next.
+Note that one target don't have its own script.
+The ZX Spectrum Next has native Z-machine support built-in, so you just put the z3 or z5 file on a SD card and you're able to play it, hence no script for the Next.

 ## Going Z-machine v5 only as a design choice